kryspinm97/Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 * <a href="https://https://codeinstitute.net/">Code Institute</a>

 * All those resources were very valuable in the progression of my project whenever I was stuck at any point in time I refered back to the course material as well as the online resources.

+* I have used Youtube as a guide on how to create pop up modals as I've had no previous experience in doing them.
+These have definitely added responsiveness and interaction within my game and were a great addition.

 I would like to thank Code Institute for supplying me with the necessary guidance for this project and also my mentor Rahul in guiding me in the right direction.